zacharygarwood/Decoy/README.md

 # Example
 Let's call the password you know `master password` and the identifier `account identifier`.
 Say you wanted to store a password for amazon.com.
-You would enter in your master password e.g. `sup3rc00l` and the account identifier `amazon.com`.
+You would enter in your master password `sup3rc00l` and the account identifier `amazon.com`.
 You'll get a generated password that is specific to these two inputs.
 These inputs can be used to retrieve a previously generated password given they are the same inputs used before.
 This is possible due to the deterministic approach Decoy uses when generating a password.
 Below is a diagram to help explain: